mlrun/mlrun/docs/runtimes/image-build.md

    mlrun_version_specifier="1.0.0"
 )
 ```

+### Working with code repository
+As the code matures and evolves, the code will usually be stored in a git code repository.
+When the MLRun project is associated with a git repo (see {ref}`create-projects` for details), functions can be added
+by calling {py:func}`~mlrun.projects.MlrunProject.set_function()` and setting `with_repo=True`.
+This indicates that the code of the
+function should be retrieved from the project code repository.

+In this case, the entire code repository will be retrieved from git as part of the image-building process, and cloned
+into the built image.
+This is recommended when the function relies on code spread across multiple files and also is
+usually preferred for production code, since it means that the code of the function is stable, and further modifications
+to the code will not cause instability in deployed images.

+During the development phase it may be desired to retrieve the code in runtime, rather than re-build the function
+image every time the code changes.
+To enable this, set `project.spec.load_source_on_run=True` which tells MLRun to
+retrieve the code from the repository in runtime.

 ### Using a private Docker registry
 By default, images will be pushed to the registry configured during MLRun deployment, using the registry credentials